jade710/-hyperpod-mcp-server/src/sagemaker-hyperpod-mcp-server/README.md

 The command format differs between operating systems:

 **For Mac/Linux:**
-* `awslabs.hyperpod-mcp-server@latest` - Specifies the latest package/version specifier for the MCP client config.
+* `awslabs.sagemaker-hyperpod-mcp-server@latest` - Specifies the latest package/version specifier for the MCP client config.

 **For Windows:**
-* `--from awslabs.hyperpod-mcp-server@latest awslabs.hyperpod-mcp-server.exe` - Windows requires the `--from` flag to specify the package and the `.exe` extension.
+* `--from awslabs.sagemaker-hyperpod-mcp-server@latest awslabs.sagemaker-hyperpod-mcp-server.exe` - Windows requires the `--from` flag to specify the package and the `.exe` extension.

 Both formats enable MCP server startup and tool registration.